Dahouabdelhalim/Discourse-marksers-and-Web-crawling/Scripts/Data/README.md

-This folder contains all the data used during the task.
+This folder contains all the data used during the task of tagging.
 | Datasets | Tokens | Sentences | Genres | Number of tags |
 | --- | --- | --- | --- | --- |
 | GSD French | 389,363 | 16,342 | Blogs, NewsReviews, Wiki | 17 |